Merlin-Collaboration/Merlin/Documentation/pages/APIChanges.md

 These were used for specific studies.
 If needed they can be found in the 5.03 release an integrated into a user application.

+## DetailedCollimationOutput file changes

+The type and location column have been removed from the output.

 ## Version 5.03 {#APIChanges503}

 Merlin++ 5.03 switches to the C++14 standard.